microchip-pic-avr-examples/pic18f16q20-cnano-out-of-the-box-mplab-mcc/README.md

 <br><img src="images/send_input_line.png" width="1000">

-**Note:** The next steps must be followed to run the third program.
+**Note:** The next steps will be followed to run the third program.

 4. Prepare MPLAB Data Visualizer.
 Right click on the **Important files**, click **Add Item to Important Files...** .